Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 What this tool evaluates

-It evaluates whether the current autonomy design can be defended with controlled inputs, bounded actions, human approvals, shutdown discipline, and usable evidence.
+This assessment evaluates whether the current autonomy design can be defended with controlled inputs, bounded actions, human approvals, shutdown discipline, and usable evidence.

 What a low score does not mean